SEO for Manufacturers

 Why it’s important: Page load speed affects SEO both directly and indirectly.
 It’s what is known as a “direct ranking factor,” meaning it’s one of the things Google’s algorithm takes into account to determine page ranking — and it’s become even more important since Google’s 2021 Page Experience Update.
 Indirectly, a slow-loading page causes visitors to abandon ship, or “bounce” — and an unfavorable bounce rate will severely hamper your ability to do business online.

-Best practices for page load speed: Though there are a range of factors that drag down page load speed, one of the leading culprits is the presence of images that have not been optimized for size and format.
+Best practices for page load speed: Though there is a range of factors that drag down page load speed, one of the leading culprits is the presence of images that have not been optimized for size and format.
 We recommend using a WordPress plug-in that functions as a “secret weapon for faster page load times and higher SEO scores.”

 What it is: First there was HTTP (Hypertext Transfer Protocol), the protocol used to transfer data over the web; now there is HTTPS (Hypertext Transfer Protocol Secure), often described as HTTP plus encryption that makes communication over the web more secure.